luizpedone/hidro-chico/README.md

 # Hidro Chico

-An application to display altimetry São Francisco river altimetry data.
+An application to display São Francisco river altimetry data.

 ### How to build the project locally